-You’ve done a good job saving on a consistent basis over the years and you take pride in increasing your nest egg.
-You have paid off your mortgage and have no outstanding debt.
-You consistently monitor the status of your retirement accounts, and when there is market turbulence, you take quick corrective action, such as cutting down on spending.
-The idea of starting to draw down on your assets frightens you, and you are constantly thinking that that those assets will be depleted during your retirement.
+You’ve done a good job saving consistently over the years, and you take pride in increasing your nest egg.
+You’ve paid off your mortgage and have no outstanding debt.
+You studiously monitor your retirement accounts, and when there’s market turbulence, you take quick corrective action, such as cutting down on spending.

-That is not always a bad thing, but Robert Fishbein, a vice president and corporate counsel for Prudential, says it can be a problem when you are not living the lifestyle you want and can afford.
-A frequent speaker and author on retirement planning strategies, Fishbein explains, “You could be forgoing travel or other nice plans, or worse, not enjoying basic living comforts or appropriate medical care.”
-In this case, the “oversaver” may need help moving from an accumulation mindset to a prudent spending mode.
+This misperception puts worry-warts in danger of being “oversavers” who live below their current means.
+That’s not always a bad thing.
+But it can become a problem if you’re not living the lifestyle you want — and can afford.
+“You could be forgoing travel or other nice plans,” says Robert Fishbein, a Prudential vice president and author who speaks frequently on retirement planning strategies, “or worse, not enjoying basic living comforts or appropriate medical care.”
+In this case, an “oversaver” may need help moving from an all-saving mindset to a prudent spending mode.

-You think about retirement, but not regularly and methodically.
-To you, retirement is a distant concern, not a priority, or too frightening to truly consider.
-You forgo years of savings, thinking you can always invest more aggressively to catch up.
-You consider current spending needs – a new car, a bigger home, or new furniture – a greater priority.
-When you go online and check on your estimated retirement assets, you see how far behind you are from your accumulation goal, but take no action to change your savings behavior.
+Yes, you think about retirement, but not regularly or methodically.
+To you, life after work is either a distant concern, not a priority or simply too frightening to truly consider.
+Result: You forgo years of planning (and saving), thinking you can always invest more aggressively later to catch up.
+You confuse current wants — a new car, a bigger home, new furniture — with needs, and give them greater priority.
+You have a long-term savings goal, but when you estimate the retirement assets you’ll have and see how far behind you are, you take no action to change your behavior.

-“The person who is not worried about retirement ultimately loses the ability to control his future,” Fishbein notes.
+“The person who is not worried about retirement ultimately loses the ability to control his future,” says Fishbein.
 “By saving and planning into retirement properly, you can control when you stop working.
 By failing to do so, your only choice is to keep working or live poorly in retirement.”
-The problem with that is that the choice to continue working may not always be your decision.
-The retirement plan of “working until I die” is not an adequate substitute for accumulating a retirement nest egg and planning for your retirement years.